-The City's General Fund had a deficit fund balance of \$290,661 at June 30, 2011.
+The City's General Fund had a deficit fund balance of \$480,091 at June 30, 2012.
 This deficit is a result of inadequate revenues to cover expenditures for the current fiscal year.
-Because the General Fund did not generate enough revenues to cover its expenditures, the City will need to make operating transfers from its Utility Fund to the General Fund in order eliminate this deficit.
+Because the General Fund did not generate enough revenues to cover its expenditures, the City will need to make increased operating transfers from its Utility Fund to the General Fund and/or reduce expenditures in order eliminate this deficit.